How to Measure Marketing Campaign Success

 Define What Winning Looks Like Before You Spend a Dollar

-A campaign without a clear destination is just budget burn.
+A campaign without a clear destination is budget burn.
 Vague objectives like “boost brand presence” or “increase engagement” aren’t goals.
 They’re wishes.
 If you can’t put a number and a deadline on it, you don’t have a goal yet.

-Aligning Goals with the Marketing Funnel
+Align Goals to the Marketing Funnel

 Every campaign goal falls somewhere in the customer journey.
 Know which stage you’re working and pick your metrics accordingly.

-Use the SMART Framework, and Mean It
+Use the SMART Framework and Mean It

 The SMART framework gets repeated so often it sounds like filler.
 It isn’t.
 It forces discipline.
 Every objective needs to be Specific, Measurable, Achievable, Relevant, and Time-bound.